Kukks/liquid-walkthrough/README.md

 1. Stop Elements Core by closing the Debug Window and then quitting the application.

-1. Add the following lines to the liquid.conf file created previously:
+1. Add the following lines to the elements.conf file created previously:

     ```ini
     assetdir=<YOUR ASSET HEX>:demoasset